 Retesting vs Regression Testing

 In some cases, retesting may be performed simply by reading through earlier test results or reports and checking off any issues you know have been fixed.
 If you want even more thorough results, you can check off earlier issues one by one to make sure they’ve been taken care of.
-An IT tester might even go as far as to test portions of the software that were never tested before.
+An IT tester might even go as far as to test portions of the software that were never tested.